Kong/kubernetes-ingress-controller/docs/references/custom-resources.md

 ## KongConsumer

-This custom resource configures consumers in Kong:
+This custom resource configures a consumer in Kong:

+The following snippet shows the field available in the resource:

 ```yaml
 apiVersion: configuration.konghq.com/v1